 Bond at Brenda’s

 An undisputed Fishtown mainstay, Johnny Brenda’s is where Philadelphians gather for bites and beats, and is one of the best places for Philly newbies to meet lifelong friends.
 Despite the decibel level, concerts provide a great opportunity to bond with people who share common interests — whether it’s in a band, a genre, or even a podcast.
 Johnny Brenda’s is just a five minute walk from Common Frankford and the venue’s fall lineup of affordably-priced shows is stacked, so Common members should be sure to catch a show (or two).

 Hit the courts

 For athletes and hobbyists alike, a game of pickup basketball or a friendly handball match is a great way to meet new people while also getting an awesome workout.
-Near Lincoln Square by Common, the Marian Anderson Recreation Center is home to over three acres of recreation space — including basketball courts, a baseball field, and a pool — giving Philadelphia residents a number of options for some low-stakes fun.
+The Marian Anderson Recreation Center is home to over three acres of recreation space — including basketball courts, a baseball field, and a pool — giving Philadelphia residents a number of options for some low-stakes fun.
 Lace up your sneakers, do all your stretches, and put yourself out there!
 Worst case scenario: you’ll still break a sweat and get a tan out of it.

 A truly great bookstore that attracts aspiring poets, literary scholars, and people that just enjoy that distinct book smell seems like it might only exist in 90’s movies, but Philadelphia’s Big Blue Marble is evidence that spaces like this exist in the real world, too.
 Calling the artist/activist-rich neighborhood of Mt.
 Airy home for nearly 20 years, Big Blue Marble regularly hosts author events which often turn into open conversations about social responsibility.
 Finding community and diversifying your worldview, all at one super cool bookstore?
 Sounds pretty great to us!